~GEORGE & BERYL~

 ~ YOU’RE EVERYTHING TO ME ~

-One thing that needs emphasising time and again, because it’s crucial – is Formby’s inability to read and write, and the many problems that this created for him.
+One thing that needs emphasising time and again, because it’s crucial – is Formby’s inability to read and write to any kind of useful level, and the many problems that this created for him.
 Beryl would have had to teach him an entire film script, line by line; she would have had to be on the film set – George couldn’t go through his script during the shooting – they would need to hide away in his trailer while Beryl coached him through the next scene.
 It was the same with the songs.
 On his studio recordings there are often tiny mistakes, almost inaudible when heard on a scratchy ’78’, but quite distinct with computer-remastered CDs.
 Often, it is because he can’t quite remember the words, panics, and gets the opening consonant wrong, or says ‘vocation’ for ‘vacation'; there are also regular wrong chords, clashing with the orchestra.
 He had to remember literally everything, all the time, having first been taught by Beryl, and still maintain a confident air around some of the best technicians and musicians in the business.
 His musicianship and ukulele prowess were self-taught, and he was reliant on a panoply of ukulele-banjos to play in different keys – marked with notes saying ‘HI’ or ‘LOW’.
 It is to his eternal credit that he battled on with Beryl’s constant help; he needed her by his side every hour, wherever he went – even to war zones – simply to get through the practicalities of his day.
 That he not only survived, but actually became the biggest star in the country, was an incredible feat, which has never been truly appreciated.
 It also makes crystal clear that his involvement with Beryl was critical for him, and also what devotion and committment she showed towards him.
 Towards the end, when things between them were more difficult, and Beryl was seriously ill, George told Tommy Trinder that he and Beryl were finished.
 Trinder couldn’t believe it, and remarked in a later interview,

 “It was like a blind man saying he was going to get rid of his guide dog.”